Women of different ethnicity

-Your skin is the largest organ in your body and needs high-quality nutritional support for optimal functioning.
-Quercetin, a natural antioxidant, helps protect your skin’s health from damage caused by pollution, UV radiation, and other environmental stressors.*
+Your skin is the largest organ in your body and needs high-quality nutritional support for optimal functioning and health.
+Quercetin, a natural antioxidant, protects skin health from damage caused by pollution, UV radiation, and other environmental stressors.*

-Get the answers to common queries about this wondrous molecule, including how it offers therapeutic benefits for your skin and the best way to include it in your diet.
+Get the answers to common queries about quercetin’s skin benefits, its potential health-promoting applications, its bioavailability and absorption challenges, and the best way to include quercetin in your diet.
 Use the links below to jump ahead to different topics on the page.

 What Is Quercetin and Where Is It Found?

-Quercetin, mainly Quercetin-3-O-glycoside, primarily serves as a pigment in fruits, vegetables, and flowers.
-Some key dietary sources of quercetin include apples, grapes, berries, cherries, citrus fruits, cruciferous vegetables, onion, kale, buckwheat, tomatoes, red wine, and black tea.
-It is worth noting that quercetin concentrations can vary from one plant to another or even in different parts of the same plant.
-Onions, tea, and apples contain significantly higher amounts of quercetin.
+Quercetin concentrations can vary from one plant to another and even vary in different parts of the same plant.
+Onions, tea, and apples contain a significantly higher amount of quercetin.

 Back to Top

-Flavonoids like quercetin are considered more powerful antioxidants than vitamins C and E. As an antioxidant that supports the body’s natural inflammatory responses, quercetin extends therapeutic effects mainly by inhibiting kinases, oxidative damage, and cell cycle growth and supporting neuronal survival.* The following table lists some potential therapeutic applications for quercetin in the human body.*
+Flavonoids like quercetin are more powerful antioxidants than vitamins C and E. As a potent antioxidant that supports the body’s natural inflammatory responses, quercetin extends beneficial effects by inhibiting kinases, oxidative damage, and cell cycle growth, and supporting neuronal survival.* The following table lists potential applications for quercetin:

 Cardiovascular Health*